 Methods

-➦ Using genetically modified human kidney cells we provide interaction studies of drugs with specific transporter proteins.
-Because of regulatory guidelines (FDA, EMA, PMDA), the characterization of clinically relevant drug transporters is gaining an increasing importance during drug approval process.
+➦ Using genetically modified human kidney cells, we conduct interaction studies of drugs with specific transporter proteins.
+According to the ICH M12 guideline and recommendations from the US Food and Drug Administration (FDA), European Medicines Agency (EMA), and Japanese Pharmaceuticals and Medical Devices Agency (PMDA), the characterization of clinically relevant drug transporters is becoming increasingly important in the drug approval process.

 To characterize drug transporter interaction we provide the following assays: